 They had bought a high lift cherry picker truck as a local surplus auction for $6,000 and sold it to a local business for $30,000.
 Now, sure, they had fees and taxes to pay but there’s no denying that they made a chunk of change and seemed to be about 3x as smart as I.

 I obviously started attending local auctions and subscribed to as many government and public surplus auctions sites as I could find to try and score killer deals.

 While I haven’t made $24,000 on a single flip (yet) I have made some great money and found some awesome things for myself.

-So let’s do a quick run-through and review of the best places to buy government liquidation and public surplus:
+So let’s do a quick run-through and review of the best places you can shop.

 When it comes to bidding on government surplus, PublicSurplus was one of the first to take it online.

 They handle surplus from all public institutions but seem to get a good deal of their inventory from school districts.
 This includes all aspects of the school system so you can get anything from laptops to welders to classroom projectors.